Our treatment model: What to expect from treatment?

 Addressing the underlying root cause

 Most people have been conditioned by our Western medical culture to expect fast results and can be content with dramatic short term improvement in their symptoms, and less focused on the need to address the underlying causes that predisposed them to illness in the first place.

 It usually takes a little longer to dramatically and sustainably enhance health and longevity with Chinese Medicine, especially if symptoms have been presenting for some time.

 Chinese Herbal Medicine is the mainstay of ongoing maintenance programs.
 A combination of over-the-phone, email or Skype consultation and clinic visitations may be part of the treatment process.

 Up to a month of Chinese Herbal Medicine can be supplied at once.
 No consultation fee is charged for this service although a 10% GST levy applies to all ‘takeaway’ herb products.

 Herbs can either be collected in person from the clinic or sent by Express Post for next business day delivery.
 A postage fee applies for this service.

 Clients may need to visit the clinic for a case review.
-In any event, periodic Chinese Medicine clinic tune-ups around the change of season can detect and correct minor health problems before they develop into more serious ones.
+In any event, periodic Chinese Medicine clinic tune-ups around the change of season may help to detect and correct minor health problems before they develop into more serious ones.